 Comté and Currant Scones

 Irresistibly sweet and salty, these tender scones are perfect for a special breakfast or brunch, or as a snack with afternoon tea.
-Sweet currants and nutty, aromatic Comté are an unexpected combination, producing scones that are addictively delicious!
+Sweet currants and nutty, aromatic Comté make for an unexpected, addictively delicious combination.

 - 6 tablespoons cold, unsalted butter